 I have struggled to find a name to best describe the style of Yoga that I teach.
 It has become an eclectic practice that draws creatively from a variety of martial disciplines.
-Sitting down to reflect upon what exactly drives my love of what I practice and ultimately share with my students, I came to realise that it was about the *quality* of movement.
+Sitting down to reflect upon what exactly drives my love of what I do and ultimately share with my students, I came to realise that it was about the *quality* of movement.

 During my time at art school in the 90’s I watched a film made by the artist Steve McQueen which has had a profound effect on me ever since.
 The film (Bear, 1993), set to a loop showed two men sparring in slow motion as if in some sort of tribal tango.
-Never had I seen the yin inside the yang captured so beautifully; a powerful, graceful, balletic, meditative dance of souls.
+Never had I seen the yin inside the yang captured so beautifully; a powerful, balletic and meditative dance of souls.

 Years later I trained as a boxing coach, not because I wanted to teach others to fight but because I just loved moving like a boxer.
 I learned how to use my whole body like a whip, the power of which would literally land in my hand, to skip without making the slightest sound and to move quickly and fluidly while remaining light as a feather on my feet.
-The skills I learned on a mental, physical and spiritual level were vast and the training rigorous and tough.
+The skills I learned on a mental and physical level were vast and the training rigorous and tough.

 Due to a chronic elbow injury from over over-enthusiasm on pads and punchbags, I now practice shadow boxing and other forms of martial movement namely Qigong and Kalaripayattu (Indian martial art) for the purpose of holistic healing.
 Using yoga as a framework to slow these practices down and explore the subtleties of kicks, strikes and punches has been extremely empowering whilst enabling me to retain my softness especially as I get older.